containeroo/cloudflare-operator/docs/content/installation/helm.md

 ## Installing with Helm

-cloudflare-operator provides Helm charts as a first-class method of installation on Kubernetes.
+cloudflare-operator provides a Helm chart as a first-class method of installation on Kubernetes.

 ## Prerequisites

-- Install Helm version 3 or later.
+- Install Helm version 3 or later
-- Install a supported version of Kubernetes.
+- Install a supported version of Kubernetes
-- Read Compatibility with Kubernetes Platform Providers if you are using Kubernetes on a cloud platform.
+- Read compatibility with Kubernetes Platform Providers if you are using Kubernetes on a cloud platform

-Steps
+## Steps

 1. Add the containeroo Helm repository: